TRIMETHYLGLYCINE OR TMG

 Supplements.
-As a result of 1) low production inside the body, 2) a greater need for TMG today, and 3) inadequate dietary intake of TMG, most people have a serious deficiency of methyl groups and TMG.
-This leads to a lot of disease and early death today.
+Supplementary TMG appears to be very helpful due to 1) low production inside the body, 2) a greater need for TMG today, and 3) inadequate dietary intake of TMG.
+See below for dosages, and cautions with supplementary TMG.

 THE BASIC STRUCTURE OF TMG

 TMG consists of three methyl groups (CH3) joined to one molecule of the amino acid glycine.
 This is a very important type of structure because, when eaten in food or taken orally as a supplement, TMG easily lets go of two or even three of its methyl groups.

 Letting go of one methyl group leaves a substance called dimethylglycine or DMG.
 Letting go of three methyl groups frees up a molecule of the amino acid glycine.
 These are discussed below.

 Dimethylglycine.
 When TMG gives up a methyl group, it leaves a compound called dimethylglycine.
 Dimethylglycine is considered a B-complex vitamin and has been shown to assist with speech and behavior in autistic children and adults, attention deficit-hyperactivity disorder (ADHD), to improve neurological function, and to reduce seizure activity.
 It can help one handle stress, improves oxygen utilization, enhances liver activity and helps optimize athletic performance.